I am a fully qualified and insured Coach, NLP Master Practitioner and Hypnotherapist.

 I had to do something different

-Today I’m more resilient, relaxed and confident than I ever was.
-I have my toolkit of techniques for when life throws up challenges, which it inevitably will, which means I cope so much better.
+Today I’m more resilient, relaxed and confident and happier than I’ve ever been.
+Yes I hit bumps and have bad days but I have my toolkit of techniques for when life throws up challenges, which it inevitably does, which means I cope so much better.

-And my passion is to pass on this knowledge and life experience so that you can benefit from it too, to deal whatever it is that is holding you back.
+And my passion is to pass on this knowledge and life experience so that you can benefit from it, to deal whatever it is that is holding you back.